JackPotat0/jackpotat0.github.io/docs/game.md

 #### Ys: Memories of Celceta
 Story/Plot: The premise is a twist on the cliche amnesia trope and is actually quite interesting.
 Going into a new town only to be blamed is surprisingly funny and fits Adol's character well.
 This is the third best design for Adol after 8 and 9, the character full sprite looks really good.
 The weird thing is that all the towns are supposed to be secluded from other population but no one acts like so.
 I can see why people complaint about how this entry breaks the Ys lore, but at least there really is no major issues about the story.
-The ending is the laziest in the entire series for sure.
+The ending is the laziest in the entire series for sure (Azure is only released a year before, is this a coincidence?).
 But nothing is going to top Ys VIII anyways so it's alright.

 Characters: Adol's backstory is a great addition for the entire series, building him as a simply a guy with too much curiousity.
 Before this he feels like just a boring adventuring machine without a mind of his own.
 Karna is best Ys girl after Dana, is the best status effects applicator and has good early grouping skills.
 She is simply too powerful for a love interest in Ys, before Dana appeared at least.
 I like Duren quite a bit, what a clown.
 I am also sure someone in the company has a serious gap moe fetish starting from the Sky era until today...